katerinkus/frontend-nanodegree-mobile-portfolio/README.md

  - `Average scripting time to generate last 10 frames: 0.4914999999993597ms`
 3. JavaScript & layout optimization.
 I changed the `changePizzaSizes(size)` function: Before the resize took 273ms, now it takes around 1ms.
 I took the for loop calculations for the new width out of the for loop function.
 Since all pizzas are the same size to begin with, I only need calculations for one pizza.
 I then apply that to the rest.
  - `Time to resize pizzas: 0.9249999999956344ms`
+4. Changed the number of pizzas to 40 and the number of columns in `document.addEventListener('DOMContentLoaded', function())`.